Funding call re-opened

 During the Covid-19 pandemic, organisations supporting people with lived experience of modern slavery were forced to move to providing support remotely, including by phone and online.
 Currently, provision of technology to individuals in receipt of NRM support is not part of the standard support package.
 NGOs have raised concerns about ‘digital exclusion’ among adult victims and survivors and some support providers have had concerns about the risk of digital access in certain instances.
 Some subcontracted support providers have received donated devices from the private sector for service users.
 During the Covid-19 pandemic, funding from the Home Office and Scottish Government was provided to enable subcontractors to adapt how they provided support, under the umbrella term of ‘distributed technology’, including phones, smartphones, computer hardware and software, and associated data packages to enable internet access.

-There has been some initial research into digital devices for NRM service users: a TARA (support provider in Scotland) snapshot survey of service users, and research from Unseen and University of the West of England, have both examined how service users viewed donated smartphones and research assessed a pilot project offering music therapy to trafficked women in a safe house, including via video conferencing.
+There has been some initial research into digital devices for NRM service users: a TARA (support provider in Scotland) snapshot survey of service users, and research from Unseen and University of Bristol, have both examined how service users viewed donated smartphones and research assessed a pilot project offering music therapy to trafficked women in a safe house, including via video conferencing.
 Findings show that service users were positive about smartphones and accessing online support services, however existing research has largely focused on the impact of smartphones on wellbeing, with more limited focus on the potential safety risks posed and the longer-term opportunities and implications of distributed technology for how support services are delivered, especially as Covid-19 restrictions ease.

 The outputs from this research project will contribute to the growing evidence base about the role of distributed technology on the delivery of services and on people’s safety and well-being.
 The Modern Slavery PEC will use the findings to influence ongoing policy and operational considerations about the role of distributed technology as part of the NRM support package and beyond.